ElderINTERalliance/WikiRaces/README.md

 # WikiRaces2021
 This is the repository for the interalliance WikiRaces 2021 competition

-Run `npm install` to get started.
+Run `npm install` in the project directory to install the dependencies.

-Run `node app.js` to host the site.
+Run `npm run-script run` to host the site.

 ---